niklases/PyPEF/README.md

 python3 pypef.py run -m MODEL12345 --pmult --drecomb
 python3 pypef.py directevo -m MODEL12345 --ywt WT_FITNESS -w WT_SEQUENCE.FASTA --usecsv -i VARIANT-FITNESS_DATA.CSV
 ```
+PyPEF's package dependencies are linked [here](https://github.com/niklases/PyPEF/network/dependencies).
 A small API for sequence encoding and model validation is provided in the [encoding_validation_api](/encoding_validation_api) directory.
 Further, for designing your own API based on the PyPEF workflow, modules can be adapted from the source code provided in the [src](/src) directory.

 ## Tutorial